Jesse Stone: Stone Cold: Plot

 While Jesse struggles to find evidence on the Lincolns, the murderous couple begin to stalk Abby Taylor.
 One afternoon, while walking through a park trying to reach Jesse on her mobile phone, Abby is murdered by the Lincolns in cold blood.
 Devastated by his girlfriend's murder, Jesse devises a plan that will encourage the killers to attempt to kill him.
-He goes to the Lincolns' home and returns the .22 rifle.
+He goes to the Lincolns' home and returns a .22 rifle.
 As they taunt the police chief with subtle talk of the murders, Jesse makes it clear that he knows they are the killers.

 Jesse calls Andrew Lincoln and asks to meet later that night at the parking lot scene of the second crime and Andrew agrees.
 Jesse suspects that the Lincolns have other plans and while Molly and Luther wait at the parking lot, Jesse waits outside Candace's house, knowing the killers intend to kill Candace.
 The Lincolns show up at Candace's house and enter the living room where a tape recording of Candace and her parents is playing.
 Just as they realize they've been set up, Jesse enters the room.
-Brianna pulls out two .22 caliber pistols and shoots Jesse in the chest.
-Knowing of their ritualistic technique of shooting their victims in the heart, Jesse has come prepared with a bulletproof vest.
+Brianna pulls out two .22 caliber pistols and shoots Jesse.
+Jesse came prepared with a bulletproof vest.
 Jesse returns fire and shoots Brianna dead.
-He turns to Andrew and tempts him to pick up his gun, but the cowering Andrew refuses, claiming he never murdered anyone only helped and saying no court will give him the death penalty and that he will outlive the police chief.
+He turns to Andrew and tempts him to pick up his gun, but Andrew refuses, claiming he never murdered anyone only helped, and saying no court will give him the death penalty.
 Jesse responds by punching him in the face.

-Afterward, Jesse returns to his house by the water and pours himself a drink.
+Afterward, Jesse returns to his house by the water.
 His wife calls and begins to leave a message on the answering machine, but Jesse doesn't pick up the phone.
-Instead he walks outside and watches the tide beneath the evening sky.
+Instead he walks outside and watches the evening sky.
 He also decides to keep the dog, 'Reggie'.